prathimacode-hub/Awesome_Python_Scripts/CONTRIBUTING_GUIDELINES.md

 - [Getting started with Git and GitHub](https://towardsdatascience.com/getting-started-with-git-and-github-6fcd0f2d4ac6)
 - [Learn GitHub from Scratch](https://lab.github.com/githubtraining/introduction-to-github)

-## Tip from us😇
+## Tip from me😇
 It always takes time to understand and learn.
 So, do not worry at all.
-We know **you have got this**!💪
+I know **you have got this**!💪